A Lifetime with autoimmune basal ganglia encephalitis

 It took 28 years to understand that my fears were never real, and it was just my brain creating false messages; better late than never 🙂 I am grateful to be alive today and have finally found a treatment that is helping me recover.
 I’m sharing my story because I want people to know that they are not alone and if I can get my OCD and anxiety under control after having it for 30+ years.
 You can too!

-When writing this blog post, I release how trapt I have been in my mind.
+Writing this blog post releases how trapt I have been in my mind.
 Life was only about surviving the next episode I knew was coming.
 It’s weird how thoughts can destroy so much and create such madness.
 But It is estimated that 2 to 3% suffer from Obsessive-Compulsive Disorder (OCD), making it one of the most common mental disorders.

 I also want to add a disclaimer that this is just my story and my experience with OCD, and everyone’s experience is different.
-If you are struggling with OCD or know someone who is, please seek professional help.
+If you are struggling with OCD or know someone, please seek professional help.